talister/photometrypipeline/doc/_build/html/_sources/quickstart.txt

 star' that is used to check the consistency of the photometric calibration.
 Results are written to files ``photometry_<objectname>.dat`` in the respective filter directory.

+Although PP is designed to run mostly automatically, some common sense is required to make sure the results are reliable.